Fitness Model Katelyn Runck Shows Off Insanely Chiseled Abs In See-Through White Lingerie

 Waking up to a beautiful dose of lasting red roses. ???? @doseofroses { ????
 1, 2 or 3? } Take a little time to smell the roses & notice the details, the simple things.
 You shouldn’t just 'look' at something but instead take the time to truly 'experience' it so that your life becomes richer. ♥️

-But fitness is more than just a way for Katelyn to get compliments from strangers online.
+Yet, fitness is more than just a way for Katelyn to get compliments from strangers online.
 On her website, she confesses that adopting a health-focused lifestyle helped change her life.
 She explained what she meant by that statement in an interview with Urbasm.

-Katelyn explained that she used to a runway model and that the pressures of work caused her to develop an eating disorder.
+Katelyn explained that she used to be a runway model and that the pressures of work caused her to develop an eating disorder.
 She also struggled with addiction.

 “I was a hanger for designer clothes and my weight dropped dangerously low maintaining 90 lbs at 5’10”.
 I ended up hospitalized on numerous accounts due to my health.
 Something needed to change.
 I wanted to live,” she said.

 Katelyn has revealed this story on her Instagram page as well.
-There’s a highlight that contains a side by side comparison photo of her body at 150 pounds and 95 pounds and the difference is striking.
+There’s a highlight that contains a side-by-side comparison photo of her body at 150 pounds and 95 pounds and the difference is striking.

 “Over time I learned to rebuild my metabolism by balancing my diet with macronutrients — proteins, healthy fats, and carbohydrates.
 Food was my fuel,” she added.
 “My workouts became more focused and intentional.
 I embraced yoga and meditation.”